Single-stone antique diamond rings from EV Roddin (1888)

-The fad for color has affected even the engagement ring, and while the diamond solitaire remains always fashionable, the betrothal of two fond hearts just now calls into requisition as its symbol the brighter hues of rubies, emeralds, sapphires and turquoises.
+The fad for color has affected the engagement ring, and while the diamond solitaire remains always fashionable, the betrothal of two fond hearts just now calls into requisition as its symbol the brighter hues of rubies, emeralds, sapphires and turquoises.
 The pearl, too, enormously popular for every purpose, presents itself in this guise.

-The cut [image at right] shows prevailing styles.
+The cut [image below] shows prevailing styles.